Eating raw eggs: protein in eggs, safety concerns, nutrition, and most nutrient dense eggs.

 Egg comparison

-Pastured chicken eggs are going to be the most nutrient dense eggs and will have more nutrients like vitamins A, D, K, and E along with Omega 3 fatty acids.
+The most nutrient dense eggs will have more nutrients like vitamins A, D, K, and E along with Omega 3 fatty acids like DHA.

 The more orange the egg yolk - the more vitamin A or nutrient dense the egg should be.